BattleOfPlassey/blogasaurus/blog/git-tricks-i-think-everyone-should-know.md

 ---
 <!--truncate-->

+### 1. Install GitLens

+[GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) is a VSCode extension.
+This has been a lifesaver for me and my team.
+It works beautifully with vscode.
+I can compare commits, code from different branches, check current blame by just hover, manage stashes, check blame, heatmap, file-changes, push & pull code etc with so much ease.
+Git is no more God's way of semantic versioning.

-### 1. Moving or Migrating GIT stashes from old computer to new.
+### 2. Moving or Migrating GIT stashes from old computer to new.

 * First, List all your stashes.